Transpersonal Psychology: A Problem that’s Inseparable from Its Promise

 The single function (which can be any one of the four) situated at the north end of the cross is called the superior function.
 It represents the most dominant and developed function.
 Opposed to this function is the inferior function which has a special and unique role to play in an individual’s movement towards wholeness.
 Superior and inferior functions can also be identified in “the psyche” of the people of a nation or culture; and so, too, when identified, the inferior function may potentially, if not surprisingly, reveal a means to wholeness for an individual and/or the people of a nation; and yet, there is typically a price to pay on the journey to wholeness, as there are often considerable challenges to overcome in trying to integrate the inferior function with the other three in an effort to bring about a robust fully functioning psyche.

-In my book Passages Beyond the Gate (2012), I discuss how these four psychological functions give rise to four strikingly different ways of knowing which we find in psychology.
+In my book Passages Beyond the Gate (2010, ebook 2012), I discuss how these four psychological functions give rise to four strikingly different ways of knowing which we find in psychology.
 In American psychology they unfold in a dynamic and readily identifiable way.

 Passages Beyond the Gate: A Jungian Approach to Understanding American Psychology